thousandbrainsproject/tbp.monty/docs/contributing/guides-for-maintainers/triage.md

 A valid Pull Request is on-topic, well-formatted, contains expected information, does not depend on an unmerged Pull Request, and does not violate the code of conduct.

+A Draft Pull Request is ignored and not triaged.

 ## Title

 A short descriptive title.